iCloud Authentication¶

 Explanation

-• --cookie-directory is a default for both users; it is okay to use the same folder since sessions and cookies are stored in files based on the user name, so they would not collide
+--use-os-localeis a global parameter and can be used anywhere--cookie-directoryis a default for both users; it is okay to use the same folder since sessions and cookies are stored in files based on the user name, so they would not collide--directory ./alicespecifies that all photos for Alice will be downloaded into the ./alice folder--directory ./bobspecifies that all photos for Bob will be downloaded into the ./bob folder

-Example: using two configs for one account
+Example: using two configs for one account¶

 $ icloudpd --cookie-directory ./cookies --username alice@apple.com --directory ./photos --skip-videos --username alice@apple.com --directory ./videos --skip-photos --use-os-locale